neobotix/neo_usboard/README.md

 * Neobotix GmbH (http://www.neobotix-robots.com)
 * Customers in the U.S. please contact our local distributor AutonomouStuff (http://autonomoustuff.com/product/ultrasonic/).

+## Versions

+Tested with:

+* ROS Indigo on Ubuntu 14.04
+* ROS Kinetic on Ubuntu 16.04

 ## Parameters and Usage

 In development!